 Consequences That Future Generations Will Have To Deal With

 Fast fashion’s production of toxic clothing may be the cause of underlying health issues that some may not be aware of.
 When the toxic wastelands are not cleaned up, future generations will have to deal with the consequences.
 It is time for consumers to become more conscious of the harmful effects of toxic clothing on the environment and ourselves.

 Like this topic?
 Check out this article: Sustainable Development Goals: How Can the Fashion Industry Support It?

 How to avoid toxic clothing in your life

-There are several ways on how you can combat toxic clothing in your personal life.
+There are several ways how you can combat toxic clothing in your personal life.

 - Consider purchasing from eco-friendly and sustainable brands.
-Harper’s Bazaar recommends to “focus on the brand, not the material”.
-Many try to avoid synthetic fabric but the toxicity of each material varies depending on how they fabricated it.
+Harper’s Bazaar recommends to “focusing on the brand, not the material.”
+Many try to avoid synthetic fabric, but each material’s toxicity varies depending on how they fabricated it.

 - Try to avoid any clothing that claims they are “flame-resistant.”

 - Wash the pieces before wearing them to ensure that excess dye is not on the new clothes.